HigginesLee/folio-2025/readme.md

 Run `npm run compress`

+Will do the following

 #### GLB

-- Traverse the `static/` folder looking for glb files (ignoring already compressed files)
+- Traverses the `static/` folder looking for glb files (ignoring already compressed files)
-- Compress embeded texture with `etc1s --quality 255` (lossy, GPU friendly)
+- Compresses embeded texture with `etc1s --quality 255` (lossy, GPU friendly)
-- Generate new files to preserve originals
+- Generates new files to preserve originals

 #### Texture files

-- Traverse the `static/` folder looking for `png|jpg` files (ignoring non-model related folders)
+- Traverses the `static/` folder looking for `png|jpg` files (ignoring non-model related folders)
-- Compress with default preset to `--encode etc1s --qlevel 255` (lossy, GPU friendly) or specific preset (check file)
+- Compresses with default preset to `--encode etc1s --qlevel 255` (lossy, GPU friendly) or specific preset according to path
-- Generate new files to preserve originals
+- Generates new files to preserve originals

 #### UI files

+- Traverses the `static/ui.` folder looking for `png|jpg` files
-- TODO
+- Compresses to WebP

 #### Resources